schmaustech/acm-hypershift-blog/README.md

 ## Lab Environment

 Before we walk through a deployment of a hosted cluster lets first take a quick look at the lab environment.
-The hub cluster where RHACM 2.6 is running is an OpenShift 4.10.26 compact 3 node cluster.
-On this cluster we are runing the following
+The hub cluster where RHACM 2.6 is running is an OpenShift 4.10.26 compact 3 node bare metal cluster.
+On this cluster we are runing the following operators:

+ * OpenShift Local Storage
+ * Openshift Data Foundation
+ * Advanced Cluster Management for Kubernetes
+ * Multicluster Enginer for Kubernetes

+For convenience we have already gone ahead and configured a infrastructure environment called kni21:

 ~~~bash
 $ oc get infraenv -n kni21
 NAME    ISO CREATED AT
 kni21   2022-08-16T20:50:20Z
 ~~~

+Inside of the infrastructure environment we have already gone ahead and used the host discovery to bring online 6 bare metal nodes, 3 of which we have marked as approved for availability.
+These 3 nodes will become the workers for our hosted cluster we plan to deploy in future steps of this blog.

 ~~~bash
 $ oc get agents -n kni21